julianwangnwu/julianwangnwu.github.io/_pages/cv.md

   * Implemented Google Catapult Trace-View to visualize recorded events and their semantics
   * Built graph databases (**neo4j**) to store the graphical dependency of system events and optimized the data import time by >100 times

+* Collaborative Online Editor for Programming Challenges *(Code editor that supports multi-users to collaborate on algorithms and designs using Angular)*

+  * Developed web application with Angular framework and Node.js to handle HTTP requests
+  * Built NoSQL database (**MongoDB**) to store the programming challenges and edited code scripts
+  * Implemented collaborative feature with **Socket.io** for code synchronization and **Redis** for fast access
+  * Deployed Python backend server in **Docker** container to execute and validate code finished by users
+  * Optimized and refactored the code execution throughput with load-balancer (**Ngix**)

 * Spring Based Web Application: Real-time Earthquake Visualization *(Real-time earthquake monitoring system using Java Spring framework)*
   * Designed and developed a full-stack web application with **Spring MVC** framework to monitor and visualize real-time USGS global earthquake distribution